cardano-foundation/CIPs/CIP-1694/README.md

 > As explained above, different stake distributions apply to DReps and SPOs.

-A successful motion of no-confidence, election of a new constitutional committee, a constitutional change or a hard-fork delays ratification of all other governance actions until the first epoch after their enactment.
+A successful motion of no-confidence, election of a new constitutional committee, a constitutional change, or a hard-fork, delays ratification of all other governance actions until the first epoch after their enactment.
 This gives a new constitutional committee enough time to vote on current proposals, re-evaluate existing proposals with respect to a new constitution, and ensures that the in principle arbitrary semantic changes caused